KWSP Dividend Calculation Explained: How Your 2025 6.15% Dividen is Actually Computed (MADB Method)

 Interim Dividend for Early 2026 Withdrawals

-If you withdraw fully — for example at age 55 or 60 — between 1 January and the actual crediting date, KWSP pays a 2.50% interim dividend first, then tops up the difference to the declared rate of 6.15% within approximately one week.
-This ensures members who exit early are not penalised while waiting for the official declaration.
+If you withdraw fully, for example at age 55 or 60, between 1 January and the actual crediting date, KWSP pays a 2.50% interim dividend first, then tops up the difference to the declared rate of 6.15% within approximately one week.
+This prevents members who exit early from losing out while waiting for the official declaration.

 Start Contributing Smart Today

-Every early ringgit grows faster under the MADB system.
-Understanding how your dividend is calculated empowers you to make better decisions about contributions, withdrawals, and voluntary top-ups.
-At GreatRise IT, we believe financial literacy and digital literacy go hand in hand — and we are here to help Malaysians make sense of both.
+Every early ringgit grows longer under the MADB system.
+When you understand how KWSP calculates your dividend, you can make better decisions about contributions, withdrawals, and voluntary top-ups.
+GreatRise IT helps Malaysians make sense of both financial and digital tools.

 KWSPEPFMalaysiaFinanceMADB